 - 4. Schedule of Fieldwork Feedback Sessions: Upload the completed Schedule of Fieldwork Feedback Sessions to D2L.
 See form at end of syllabus. - 5.
 Weekly Student / Supervisor Review form: Schedule a weekly meeting with the fieldwork educator.
 Complete the form before each meeting.
 During the meeting, discuss your responses.
 Upload the completed weekly reviews (i.e., weeks 1-7) to D2L except during the week you complete the midterm.
-See form at end of syllabus.
+See form at end of syllabus. - 6.
+Midterm: Participate in the midterm meeting with your fieldwork educator and advisor during week four or five.

-- 6. Midterm: Participate in the midterm meeting with your fieldwork educator and advisor during week four or five. - a.
+- a.
 By the end of week 2, email your advisor with 2-3 options (dates/times) that will work for you and the fieldwork educator.
 If you are not in the central time zone, be sure to indicate the time in the central time zone. - b.
 Complete the FWPE with your fieldwork educator prior to midterm call.
 The meeting with your advisor should occur after your midterm meeting with your fieldwork educator. - c.
 At least 24 hours prior to the schedule midterm call, email the completed midterm FWPE in its entirety to your advisor. - d.
 By the end of week five, participate in midterm call with both your fieldwork educator and advisor. - 7.
+Reflections and Stories Journal: Keep a reflections journal throughout the 8-week experience as the basis of the autoethnography written in OCTH 7812 Seminar: Clinical Reasoning II. - a.
+Upload 10 handwritten or typewritten pages of the journal at the conclusion of this FW.
+(Note: you will hopefully have more than 10 pages of journaling.
+I am asking you to turn in only 10) (upload on D2L) - 8.
 Project Development and Critique: Construct an educational program or similar product that meets the criteria outlined in the Project Development Guidelines (see at the end of syllabus).
 The project is critiqued by the fieldwork educator.
 Should a student receive a rating of "unsatisfactory," the student will have one opportunity to complete a different project following guidelines set by the fieldwork educator and academic fieldwork coordinator.
 Should the second project be critiqued as "unsatisfactory, the student will receive an "unsatisfactory" for the course.
-Upload to D2L the fieldwork educator's critique and project development materials and references. - 8.
+Upload to D2L the fieldwork educator's critique and project development materials and references. - 9.
 Student Evaluation of Fieldwork Site Survey: Complete the Typhon Student Evaluation of Fieldwork Site survey.
-Upload as pdf to D2L. - 9.
+Upload as pdf to D2L. - 10.
 Student Evaluation of Fieldwork Educator Survey: Complete the Typhon Student Evaluation of Fieldwork Educator survey.
-Upload as pdf to D2L. - 10.
-Thank You Note: Upload a copy of your thank you note to your fieldwork educator to D2L. - 11.
-AOTA Fieldwork Performance Evaluation for the Occupational Therapy Student (FWPE): Submit final FWPE form with original signatures to Esthela Casale or Wade Hensley.
-Students must turn in the original FWPE form with both midterm and final results.
-A copy of the form will not be accepted. - 12.
+Upload as pdf to D2L. - 11.
+Thank You Note: Upload a copy of your thank you note to your fieldwork educator to D2L. - 12.
+AOTA Fieldwork Performance Evaluation for the Occupational Therapy Student (FWPE): Submit final FWPE form on Formstack. - 13.
 Discussion Boards: Participate in discussion boards on D2L.
 There will be 8 discussion board topics to choose from D2L throughout your fieldwork.
 You will need to have 4 high quality and thoughtful original posts and 4 replies.
 Spread these throughout your 8 weeks according to when you have something meaningful to add.
 Do not wait until week 8 to submit all posts.